-English Heritage: Made general comments in relation to a range of Scoping Reports which were consulted on at the same time.
+English Heritage: No substantive objections to the content but referred to previous comments made in relation to a range of Scoping Reports which were consulted on earlier.
 Suggested that 'heritage assets' be defined and given greater coverage, as opposed to focusing solely on designated assets.
 Several changes to the wording of certain targets and indicators are suggested, too.